The Best Crypto Exchanges

 You can choose to pay with a debit card for small investments, wire transfer for large investments, or bank account for either.
 The platform incurs affordable fees and offers great account protection through three types of 2FA, withdrawal whitelist, a Coinbase wallet, and a vault.
 All of the stored sensitive data is properly encrypted and funds are kept in cold storage.

-Binance is another international platform that although launched in 2017, has managed to steal the hearts of thousands of traders around the world.
+Binance is another international platform that although launched in 2017, has managed to steal the hearts of thousands of traders around the world (hence the massive trading volumes on there).
 Binance was originally headquartered in China, but due to regulatory problems, the company was relocated to Malta, an island known for being crypto-friendly.

 This exchange is praised for the variety of cryptocurrencies it has on offer.
-Adventurous traders have a chance to invest in some of the most obscure but potentially lucrative tokens.
+Adventurous traders have a chance to invest in some of the most obscure but potentially lucrative tokens, and they can engage in margin trading if they want.
 Binance even has a native token BNB, that traders can use to get a discount on the trading fees, i.e. cut them in half.

 Binance has been heralded as an extremely trustworthy platform that goes the extra mile to introduce top-notch security methods for its customers’ funds.
 The best feature that sets this platform apart is the Secure Asset Fund for Users (SAFU) which functions as this pooling vault to which Binance distributes 10% of all collected fees.